rvdvyver/spring-end-2-end/documents/exercise2.md

     <artifactId>spring-boot-starter-mustache</artifactId>
 </dependency>
 ```
-** Intelij will promp you with a message: "Maven projects need to be imported:" Choose the "Enable Auto-Import" option.
+** Intelij will prompt you with a message: "Maven projects need to be imported:" Choose the "Enable Auto-Import" option.

 2. Now we need to tell the View Resolver where it can find - All you need to do for this is add the following properties to your application.properties (located at: src->main->resources)